pervoj/pervoj/README.md

 I'm also a freelance translator.
 I translate open-source projects into Czech.
 So if you are interested in translating or updating the translation of your application, just let me know.

 Here, on my GitHub, you can find all of my projects.
-I love the vision of open-source software and also all my projects are open source.
+I love the vision of open-source software and also all my projects are open-source.

 - 🔭 I’m currently working on:
   - [Valdo GTK](https://github.com/pervoj/valdo-gtk) – GTK frontend for [Valdo](https://github.com/Prince781/valdo)